-Let's now consider how to approximate the joint probability of terms in a connected component C of G, given by $P(\mathbf{w}C | M)$.
-In a nutshell, we approximate the joint probability of \mathbf{w}C by the joint probability computed with respect to a Bayesian Network defined over the maximum spanning tree of C. In the following discussion, we first present the intuition behind such modeling and then present the actual model stating the assumptions made.
+Let's now consider how to approximate the joint probability of terms in a connected component C of G, given by $P(\mathbf{w}C|M)$.
+Here, we follow the approach laid out by van Rijsbergen [14].
+We assume that the joint probability is equal to the product of first order dependencies as an approximation to the chain rule shown below.